 Settlement

-Why Choose the Porter Law Group for your Syracuse Medical Malpractice Case?
+Why Choose the Porter Law Group for Your Syracuse Medical Malpractice Case?

 The lawyers at the Porter Law Group bring decades of experience representing individuals and families whose lives have been devastated by catastrophic injuries.
 We have obtained some of the largest settlements and verdicts in courts throughout the State of New York.
 We are a state-wide firm that handles cases with a hometown feel.